Kieran Leonard: Pandemic and move to Berlin (2020–2022)

-The Golden Hour & A Muse (2023-2025)
+The Golden Hour and A Muse (2023–2025)

 On 1 August 2023, Saint Leonard released 'Tell Me The Truth' as the first of three singles scheduled for release on consecutive full moons.
 This was followed by 'God Give Me Strength' on the Blue Moon of 31 August and 'Bells and Ecstasy' on the Blood Harvest Moon 29 September.

 In support of these releases, Leonard played a London show at Third Man Records in Soho and then played two special shows with The Libertines, the first at The Cavern Club in Liverpool and the second in Milton Keynes.

 In September 2024, Saint Leonard shared a picture of him signing a new record deal in the room in which Mozart was born in Salzburg.

 In October, Saint Leonard released 'The Red Book', a seven minute single co-written with Brian Eno.

 On 29 January 2025, Leonard released single 'Wits End' and announced his third album The Golden Hour was set to be released in April of that year.

 In February, Saint Leonard opened for The Libertines on a sold out run of European tour dates.

-The Golden Hour was released 18 April to considerable press attention and acclaim, with Clash Magazine calling the album "a bold, atmospheric song cycle"., whilst The Spectator classed it as "a lovely album".
+The Golden Hour was released 18 April to considerable press attention and acclaim, with Clash Magazine calling the album "a bold, atmospheric song cycle", whilst The Spectator classed it simply as "a lovely album".
+Several reviewers drew attention to the album's stylistic similarities to David Bowie's Berlin Trilogy.
+The Arts Desk said The Golden Hour was "channelling the late great singer" and that "the album does well capturing that mood and place, as well as Leonard’s own emotional delivery, with songs to match".
+The Times also drew attention to the link between the two artists, by stating the album "has something of Bowie’s Berlin era to it.
+Stylish and Unusual”.
+Likewise, in a rare 10/10 rated review, Vice Magazine drew on the connection, saying “God Bless Kieran Saint Leonard, who’s doing all he can to bring David Bowie back from the dead... a 6D reincarnation of the thin white duke.”

 Also in April, Leonard's debut novel A Muse was released via publishing house Hyperidean Press.